Detailed tutorial on how to make beautiful rag rug with easy DIY t-shirt yarn, & weave farmhouse boho rag rugs on a

 - hula hoop or cardboard: I started with cardboard because as a total newbie, I was just going to do a quick test first.
 But I loved the “test” so much that I transferred it to a bigger 30″ diameter hula hoop!
 You will see more details about both methods!

 - optional but very helpful: this great rotary cutter really speeds up the t-shirt yarn making process, and here’s a cutting mat to use with the cutter!

 This book Twist and Twine: 18 Ideas for Rag Rugs and Home Decor is AMAZING if you want to expand on this hobby! =)

-On my first trip to Salvation Army to get materials to make our rag rug, I ended up with a pile of t-shirts the size of an elephant… Realizing I was totally lost in all the colors, I put them all back except for 3 pieces!!
+On my first trip to Salvation Army to get fabrics to make our rag rug, I ended up with a pile of t-shirts the size of an elephant… Realizing I was totally lost in all the colors, I put them all back!

 See, colors are like musical notes, the more isn’t the better.
 It’s really about harmony!

-Tip: I couldn’t find the exact pale pink, so I got a few extra white T-shirts, and dyed them pink, using this method here.
+Tip: I couldn’t find the exact pale pink fabric, so I got a few extra white T-shirts, and dyed them pink, using this method here.

 Step 2: how to make continuous t-shirt yarn for weaving a rag rug

 The trick here is to adjust the width of your t-shirt strips: cut the strips wider for thin fabrics, narrower for thick fabrics, so the finished t-shirt yarn stays at a consistent thickness.

 For most common t-shirts, 1.5″ to 2″ wide t-shirt strips works great for t-shirt yarn.
 Follow the diagram below, first cut off the sleeves and open up the t-shirt.